vokimon/godot-dice-roller/README.md

 * Easy to integrate in your code:
     - Trigger rolling programmatically from buttons or shortcuts
     - A signal notifies after the rolling
-    - Then youc can can extract the overall value or the specific face value for each dice
+    - Then you can extract the overall value or the specific face value for each dice

 * Responsive to layouts:
     - The control adapts to the available space given by the layout